Jpeg vs Raw which is better and why?

 Below is the edited raw file and wow look at that for a transformation.
 It’s hard to believe they are the same photograph.

 I have the Raw photograph and the edited Raw photograph side by side below just so you can see the transformation in the photograph and the sheer power of capturing a photograph in Raw.
-Now a slight point to note here is that the camera I used for this particular shat was a Nikon D850 which has an incredible Dynamic range so not every came out there can do this.
+Now a slight point to note here is that the camera I used for this particular shat was a Nikon D850 which has an incredible Dynamic range so not every camera out there can do this.

 The edited Raw photograph result is almost exactly what it looked like when I was standing there.
 That’s the power of capturing photographs in the Raw format.
-Yes they are larger file sizes and they involve more work as you have to edit them but just look at the results you can get from them.
+Yes, they are larger file sizes and they involve more work as you have to edit them but just look at the results you can get from them.